Irvin Khoza Biography: House, Wife, Home Language, Net Worth, Age, House, Billionaire

-The football administrator was also academically astute, attending a school at Soweto, before finishing his tertiary education impressively at University of Fort Hare.
+The football administrator was also academically astute, attending a school at Soweto, before finishing his tertiary education impressively at the University of Fort Hare.

 Irvin Khoza‘s success in football administration started off more than 30 years ago.

-He was appointed by Orlando Pirates soccer club and worked as a secretary for two years (1980-1982).
+He was appointed by the Orlando Pirates soccer club and worked as a secretary for two years (1980-1982).
 Khoza‘s financial advantage and profound ideology for sports management earned him an opportunity to own the club nearly 10 years later (1991).

-During his reign as club owner, Orlando Pirates grew up the ranks and became a stronger club in the South Africa football league.
+During his reign as a club owner, Orlando Pirates grew up the ranks and became a stronger club in the South Africa football league.
 They won the African Champions League title in 1995.

-He is currently the chairman of the Premier Soccer League, the top tier of South African football league.
+He is currently the chairman of the Premier Soccer League, the top tier of the South African football league.
 He is also the vice president of the South African Football Association.
-During his tenure, Khoza has secured a partnership deal with Absa Group Limited, which is a successful alliance with the league till date.
+During his tenure, Khoza has secured a partnership deal with Absa Group Limited, which is a successful alliance with the league to date.

 In 2004, he was instrumental in ensuring South Africa got the hosting right for the quadrennial tournament.
 He also played a major role in securing another hosting right for the 2010 FIFA World Cup in South Africa.
 Khoza served as chairman of the organizing committee between 2004 and 2010.